GameFoundry/bsf/Documentation/Manuals/Native/User/importingAudio.md

 Importing audio 						{#importingAudio}
 ===============

-Audio in Banshee is represented in the form of an @ref bs::AudioClip "AudioClip" object.
-An audio clip is a resource, meaning it can be imported, saved and loaded as we described in the Resource manuals.
+Audio in bs::f is represented in the form of an @ref bs::AudioClip "AudioClip" object.
+An audio clip is a resource, meaning it can be imported, saved and loaded as we described in the resource manuals.

 Different audio file formats are supported depending on which audio backend is used:
  - OpenAudio (default)